 Hurricanes are severe tropical storms that form in the southern Atlantic Ocean, Caribbean Sea, Gulf of Mexico and in the eastern Pacific Ocean.
 People who live in hurricane prone communities should know their vulnerability, and what actions should be taken to reduce the effects of these devastating storms.
 The information on this page can be used to save lives at work, home, while on the road, or on the water.

-Step 2: Make A Plan
+Step 1: Make A Plan

-- Prepare your family with an emergency plan
+- Prepare your family with an emergency plan.

-- Prepare your church or business
+- Prepare your church or business with Work Place Plans.

-- Plan to protect your property
+- Plan to protect your property.

 Step 3: Be Informed

 - Familiarize yourself with the terms that are used to identify a hurricane.